aeristran/TapIn/README.md

 # Teaching Static Web Development with NFC Technology
+## About
+This project encourages students to design digital business cards that showcase their academic courses, personal information, work or project experiences, goals, and social media profiles.
+By using NFC (Near Field Communication) technology
 ## Description
   * Difficulty Level: Easy
   * Target Audience: 6th Grade - College